mekise/git-primer/README.md

 </details>

-### :arrow_forward: Git cheatsheet
+### ▶️ Git cheatsheet
 - https://training.github.com/downloads/github-git-cheat-sheet/
 - https://education.github.com/git-cheat-sheet-education.pdf
 - https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet

-### :arrow_forward: GitHub workflow
+### ▶️ GitHub workflow
 Later, we will talk about working on remotes using GitHub.
 When collaborating, there is an important workflow that we must adopt.
 The GitHub philosophy of workflow is quite simple, you find it here https://docs.github.com/en/get-started/quickstart/github-flow

-As a recap of the important steps to follow when developing a new feature are
+Recap of the important steps to follow when developing a new feature
 1. Create a branch for a new feature
 2. Work on the feature
-3. Open pull request to merge (resolving conflicts)
+3. Open a pull request to merge
+4. Merge resolving conflicts
-4. Close the merged branch
+5. Close the merged branch

-> :spiral_notepad: Have simple tests in place to be sure everything always works in the main branch
+> 🗒️ Have simple tests in place to be sure everything always works in the main branch

 </details>

 <details>
 <summary><h2>Git configuration</h2></summary>

-### :arrow_forward: Config setup
+### ▶️ Config setup
 Configure name and email.
 ```
 git config --list